-- How long we store it
+- How we store the information

 Who are we?

 VisitScotland is the national tourism organisation for Scotland.
 Our main aim is to contribute significantly to the advancement of Scottish tourism by giving it a real presence in the global marketplace and benefiting the whole of Scotland.